 Logs have management operations for monitoring and setting their behaviour.
-Most of these operations are common to all logs; the event- and notify-based logs have additional operations for management of their particular features (listed under Additional Management Operations on page 15).
+Most of these operations are common to all logs; the event- and notify-based logs have additional operations for management of their particular features (listed under "Additional Management Operations").

 Several of the management operations cause AttributeValueChange events to be generated.
-The operations or changes which generate AttributeValueChange events are listed in Table 1 on page 16.
+The operations or changes which generate AttributeValueChange events are listed in Table 1 on page 13.